-If you don't know a page's xID or name, but you know a little bit about the page content, you can locate the page using the Search feature.
+If users don't know a page's xID or name but know a little bit about the page content, they can locate the page using the Search feature.

 Accessed via Search, the search engine indexes individual text fields on the design-time site and can be configured to search for recycled pages and previous versions of pages.

 There are a few details to keep in mind about the search functionality: